Dominic Chianese: Early life

-Chianese was born in the Bronx borough of New York City on February 24, 1931.
+Chianese was born and raised on 751 E 182nd St in Belmont, Bronx, a neighborhood and borough of New York City on February 24, 1931.
 His father was a bricklayer.
 His paternal grandfather was Italian and left Afragola for New York in 1904.
 Chianese graduated from the Bronx High School of Science in 1948.
 He first attended Champlain College in Plattsburgh, New York, but the university was closed due to the start of the Korean War.
 He later graduated from Brooklyn College in 1961 with a bachelor's degree in speech and theater.

 Career

 After a decade of attending college and appearing in off-Broadway theater, Chianese attended his first professional acting class at HB Studio in Manhattan with renowned teacher Walt Witcover.
 His first Broadway show was Oliver! in 1965.
 He has continued to perform on Broadway, off Broadway, and in regional theater.
 To supplement income during the periods where he struggled to find roles, he played rhythm guitar and sang in taverns and restaurants while hosting open mic nights at Gerdes Folk City in Greenwich Village.

 Chianese's first television role came when George C. Scott recommended him for the series East Side/West Side.
-In 1974, filmmaker Francis Ford Coppola cast him as Johnny Ola in The Godfather Part II, beginning a film career that would see him appear several times alongside Al Pacino in films such as Dog Day Afternoon (1975), ...And Justice For All (1979), and Looking for Richard (1996).
+In 1974, filmmaker Francis Ford Coppola cast him as Johnny Ola in The Godfather Part II, beginning a film career that would see him appear several times alongside Al Pacino in films such as Dog Day Afternoon (1975), ...And Justice for All (1979), and Looking for Richard (1996).
 He also co-starred with Pacino onstage.
 Before being cast in The Godfather Part II, he worked for the Drug Commission of New York as a recreational worker in rehab, where he gave guitar lessons to women who were serving time for drug crimes.